 The imaging services department of Tidewater Orthopaedics offers two X-ray suites, ultrasound, and an extremity MRI machine.
-Our X-ray suites are both digital rooms, which will allow the doctors to see the images on a computer screen for better quality and accuracy of diagnosis.
+The X-ray suites are both digital rooms, which will allow the doctors to see the images on a computer screen for better quality and accuracy of diagnosis.
 Ultrasound allows for a minimally invasive, conservative, low-cost diagnostic procedure.
-Our extremity MRI machine is as strong as the larger machines without all the noise and claustrophobic environment.
+The extremity MRI machine is as strong as the larger machines without all the noise and claustrophobic environment.
 It allows you to sit in a recliner-like chair with the affected extremity only in the machine.
 If we are doing your lower extremity, you may even read a book (no ebook readers) or magazine and have a cup of coffee!

-Our staff of radiologic technologists are certified through the American Registry of Radiologic Technologists and must complete continuing education throughout the year.
+The staff of radiologic technologists are certified through the American Registry of Radiologic Technologists and must complete continuing education throughout the year.
 Each staff member is dedicated to furthering their knowledge base so that we can better serve your imaging needs.

 MRI stands for magnetic resonance imaging and is a non-invasive, pain free, advanced imaging technique that uses a powerful magnetic field to produce radiofrequency pulses that are directed through the area of interest and give a detailed image.
 These images assist your doctor in the diagnosis and treatment of bone, soft tissue, tendon, or ligament injuries and other abnormalities.